-Our operating expenses also include our "amortization and other acquisition-related costs".
+Our operating expenses also include our "provision (benefit) pursuant to the tax receivable agreement" (which, in 2017, was offset by the charges described below relating to the Tax Act) and "amortization and other acquisition-related costs".
 "Amortization and other acquisition-related costs" include the change in fair value of the contingent consideration associated with business acquisitions and, in 2016, pertain primarily to the acquisition of Edgewater.